Ben-G/Website/content/post/25-Bridging-Existentials-Generics-Swift-2.md

 // ...

-for object in objectTypes {
+for element in instances {
-    object.saveInCorrectDAO(genericDAOs)
+    element.saveInCorrectDAO(genericDAOs)
 }

 {{< /highlight >}}